How Music Benefits Your Brain, Heart, and Physical Health

 Another research (Wong et al., 2007) found that musicians have a more finely-tuned system for encoding pitch.
 They can detect changes in how high or low a sound is.
 This makes it easier for musicians to learn new languages because they can more readily detect the auditory differences.
 In other words, music improves language performance, even in children.

-There are loads of benefits in listening to music.
-You can easily access your favorite songs through music streaming apps, and listen to your own playlist on your headphones.
-Make listening to music a part of your daily routine to add more color and health into your life.
+Evidently, there are loads of benefits in listening to music.
+You can easily access your favorite songs through music streaming apps and listen to your own curated playlist.
+Make listening to music a part of your daily routine to add more color, health, and vitality into your life.

-Steve Scott is a writer who loves to write up-to-date articles on the best headphones and related audio technology news, tips and reviews at Headphonatics.com.
-His articles will help you find the best headset, be it for noise cancellation, workout or high-quality music listening.
+Steve Scott is a content writer at Headphonatics.
+He loves to write up-to-date articles on music, the best headphones, and related audio tech news, tips and reviews.